FikoReborn/nhl-stats/README.md

 ## How to Run

-Either try the online version of the app, [here](https://fikoreborn.github.io/nhl-stats) or clone to your local machine and with [NPM](https://www.npmjs.com/) installed, run with:
+Either try the online version of the app, [here](https://fikoreborn.github.io/nhl-stats) or clone to your local machine and with [NPM](https://www.npmjs.com/) installed:

+`npm install`

+This installs any dependencies

 `npm start`

+Now you are ready to go and the app should open in a new browser window/tab.

 ## Instructions